 Mechanical failure caused by stresses, strains, and energy transfers in mechanical parts: conventional design concepts and relationship to occurrence of fracture; mechanics of fracture; fracture toughness; macroscopic and microscopic aspects of fracture; high and low cycle fatigue failures; creep; stress rupture; brittle fracture; wear; case studies of failure analysis.
 Emphasis on time-dependent failures.
-Prerequisite: ME 354 and CE 270.
+Prerequisite: ME 354 and CE 270; or graduate standing.

 M E 556 - Mechanics of Composite Materials

 Mechanical behavior, analysis, and design of various advanced composite materials: introduction to composite materials and their applications; elasticity of anisotropic solids; micromechanics of fiber reinforced composites and particulate composites; short fiber composites; macromechanics of laminated composites; thermal stresses; failure criteria; fracture and fatigue, reliability, testing, and design of composite materials.
 Emphasis on developing simple microcomputer programs for analysis.
 Projects involve curing and testing composites.
-Prerequisite: CE 270.
+Prerequisite: CE 270; or graduate standing.